Table of Contents

 My search for the perfectly moist but quick and easy blueberry muffin started after tasting a tough and tasteless excuse at a bakery shop in Mall of the Emirates.
 At first nothing tickled my fancy, until I noticed the perfectly domed blueberry muffins peaking at me from the second shelf of the display.

 The muffins looked perfectly proportioned with pools of deep purply blue sweetness.
 Unfortunately, the reality was far removed from my expectations.
 The texture was leathery from over mixing and the taste was like sweetened flavorless bread dough.

 I cannot remember how I came upon this recipe for blueberry mufins, but I am happy that I did.
 I baked a batch, with a few adjustments, and was rewarded with delicious and moist sour cream blueberry muffins bursting with fresh ripe fruit.

 That was nearly two years ago to the day.
 At the time my deliciously moist blueberry muffins were photographed with my camera phone and somehow I never re-shot them.

 I noticed that the recipe is quite popular and decided that enough is enough.
 I baked a batch of the moist blueberry muffins recipe from scratch to use for a food styling workshop that I attended.
 When we were asked if there was anything that we absolutely wanted to try to style, I had to do the muffins.

 Thanks to the hand models, the brilliant workshop presenter Fiona and fellow participant Lena, we have photos that highlight the true perfection of a moist and tender blueberry muffin.

 I have updated the recipe and added the grated rind of 1 medium sized lemon as well and including gram measurements for the sugar and sour cream.
 The addition of the lemon rind was inspired by the Ricotta Blueberry loaf recipe that I made recently, but overlooked to take any photos.
 That will be on the blog soon (with photos if I can stop myself slicing into it while it’s hot).

-For more breakfast options please click on any of the thumbnail photos below.
+For more breakfast options please click on any of the recipes below.